lucasmarchd01/Genre_Recognition_Album_Cover/README.md

 The project consists of three main components:

 - Data Retrieval:
     - The retrieve_art.py script retrieves album cover images from the [Cover Art Archive API](https://wiki.musicbrainz.org/Cover_Art_Archive/API) based on MusicBrainz release group IDs (MBIDs) stored in a tab-separated values (TSV) file.
-It downloads the images, stores them locally, and saves the file paths to a CSV file.
+    - It downloads the images, stores them locally, and saves the file paths to a CSV file.
+    - The TSV file can be found [here](https://zenodo.org/records/2554044)

 - Data Processing:
     - The data_processing.py script preprocesses the data by mapping genre labels to MBIDs and adjusting image file paths.
 It also filters the data to only include the top 6 most frequent genre classes.